BlueErik/data-analysis-vba-google-ads-keyword/README.md

-## Overview
+## Overview 📊
-This is a small personal data analysis script.
+This is a short personal data analysis script.

 _Microsoft Excel Visual Basic for Applications (VBA) for Google Ads search terms and keywords data._

-## Details
+## Details 🗂️

 The VBA script functionalities:
 - Read 2 input sheets.